Jean-Jacques Rousseau: Youth

 Rousseau was proud that his family, of the moyen order (or middle-class), had voting rights in the city.
 Throughout his life, he generally signed his books "Jean-Jacques Rousseau, Citizen of Geneva".
 Geneva, in theory, was governed democratically by its male voting citizens.
 The citizens were a minority of the population when compared to the immigrants (inhabitants) and their descendants (natives).
 In fact, rather than being run by vote of the citizens, the city was ruled by a small number of wealthy families that made up the Council of Two Hundred; they delegated their power to a 25-member executive group from among them called the "Small Council".

 There was much political debate within Geneva, extending down to the tradespeople.
-Much discussion was over the idea of the sovereignty of the people, of which the ruling class oligarchy was making a mockery.
+Much discussion was held over the idea of the sovereignty of the people, of which the ruling class oligarchy was making a mockery.
 In 1707, democratic reformer Pierre Fatio protested this situation, saying "A sovereign that never performs an act of sovereignty is an imaginary being".
 He was shot by order of the Small Council.
 Jean-Jacques Rousseau's father, Isaac, was not in the city then, but Jean-Jacques's grandfather supported Fatio and was penalized for it.